+'''

 workstation> ssh -X root@smw2

+'''

-3. Run check_config to ensure that both SMWs are running the same SMW and CLE software.
+3. Run the check_config to ensure both SMWs are running the same SMW and CLE software.
 Provide the host names and iDRAC IP addresses for both SMWs.
-The root password is required so that the second SMW can be checked.
+The root password is required to so that the second SMW can be checked.

-''' smw1# check_config smw1 smw2 smw1-iDRAC-IP-addr smw2-iDRAC-IP-addr Please enter SMW root password and press [ENTER]: Please enter iDRAC root password and press [ENTER]: Checking configuration.
-Please wait...
-System is configured correctly!
-Please check /tmp/ha-check-config.51938.log for details '''
+''' smw1# check_config smw1 smw2 smw1-iDRAC-IP-addr smw2-iDRAC-IP-addr Please enter root password and press [ENTER]: Checking configuration.
+It may take a while...
+System is configured correctly. '''